pmbrull/k8s-workshop/README.md

 ```bash
 docker build --build-arg APP_PORT=5000 --tag=pmbrull/python-flask-example .
 ```

+Building an image is like compiling a piece of code, where we make sure that it is able to spin up working containers.

 > OBS: `tag` specifies the name we want to set to our image.
 It usually starts with <userName>/<imageName>.

 We can now check that the image is created with `docker image ls` and finally run a container with it: